ykkimhgu/DLIP_doc/image-processing/tutorial/tutorial-spatial-filter.md

-## Design Convolution for Spatial Filter
+## Convolution for Spatial Filter

 We will learn how the filter convolution works by programming in MATLAB.

 Then, we will learn how to use filter functions in OpenCV.

+**Exercise**

-Download  the example code and test images.
+1) Download  the example code and test images.

 * [source code: Matlab filter tutorial](https://github.com/ykkimhgu/DLIP-src/blob/main/Tutorial_Filter/Lab_filter_tutorial_student.m)
 *  [test images](https://github.com/ykkimhgu/DLIP-src/blob/main/Tutorial_Filter/filter_test_images.zip)

-Write a simple program that applies a filter mask w(s,t) to image f(x,y) to result the output image g(x,y).
+2) Write a simple program that applies a filter mask w(s,t) to image f(x,y) to result the output image g(x,y).

 > Note that the index of an array in a program starts from ‘0’ (C/C++) or ‘1 (MATLAB)
+>

-You need to increase the size of the source image around the border by applying zero padding.
+> You need to increase the size of the source image around the border by applying zero padding.

 Depending on the type of the filter mask w(s,t), you can obtain smoothing or sharpening filter.